Cooking with Michele in Italy

 Not included:

-• You are responsible for any incidentals billed to your hotel room.
+• Incidentals billed to your hotel rooms

-• Transfer from the airport upon arrival in Rome and any taxis in Rome are your own responsibility.
+• Transfer from the airport upon arrival in Rome

-Reserve your spot today!
+Click here to reserve your spot today!

-*To hold your spot in the trip, a deposit of $2,000 must be paid.
-The balance, including costs for any additional optional hotel nights in Rome, is due on August 1, 2023.
-Any additional meals or costs incurred during the trip will be billed to you after the trip.
+The balance, including costs for any additional optional hotel nights in Rome, is due on August 1, 2024.